whikloj/Sparql_101/README.md

 http://www.linkeddatatools.com/introducing-rdf

 For most types of data, there is the concept of some elements of data having more importance over other elements.
 For example in a relational database you might store all your data in various tables and link them by primary key, or in an XML document you might use the hierarchy to infer importance.
-But in a _triplestore_ there is no inherant importantance or hierarchy.
+But in a _triplestore_ there is no inherant importance or hierarchy.
 Anything can be linked to anything else.

 So why is it called a *triplestore*?
 Because it *stores triples*.